guilhermegarcia/fonology/README.md

 be other sequences that sound less natural.
 The function is not too strict because you may have a wide range of variables in mind as you create novel words.
-Finally, if you wish to include palatalization, set `palatalization = T`—if you do that, bear in mind that `biGram()` won’t work as it requires phonemic transcription without syllabification or stress.
+Finally, if you wish to include palatalization, set `palatalization = T`—if you do that, bear in mind that `biGram_pt()` won’t work as it requires phonemic transcription without syllabification or stress.

 ``` r
 set.seed(1)